-Ammonia, which is highly soluble in water and which forms ammonium hydroxide (NH4 OH) that injures cells directly by the alkaline caustic action.
-Therefore excretion of ammonia requires large amounts of uric acid.
-Part of uric acid is oxidized further to form allantoin and allantoic acid.
+Ammonia, which is highly water-soluble and which forms ammonium hydroxide (NH4 OH) directly injures cells by the alkaline caustic action.
+Therefore, the excretion of ammonia requires large amounts of uric acid.
+Portion of uric acid is oxidized furthermore to form allantoic acid and allantoin.
 Teleost fish excrete allantoate or hydration product of allantoin.
-In most fishes and amphibians, allantoate is hydrolyzed into urea and glyoxylate.
-For some marine invertebrates, it goes a step further by hydrolyzing urea to ammonia and carbon dioxide.
+In most amphibians and fishes, allantoate is hydrolyzed into glyoxylate and urea.
+For few marine invertebrates, furthermore, hydrolyzation of urea to carbon dioxide and ammonia occurs.
 Creatine is formed in the liver from amino acids.
-The resultant creatinine is produced from creatine.
+The resultant creatinine is generated from creatine.